danhitchcock/nano_tipper_z/README.md

 There are many other PM commands:

-    'create' - Create a new account if one does not exist 'private_key' - (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'send <amount or "all"> <user/address>' - Send Nano to a reddit user or an address 'receive' - Receive all pending transactions (if autoreceive is set to 'no') 'balance' or 'address' - Retrieve your account balance.
+    'create' - Create a new account if one does not exist 'send <amount or all> <user/address>' - Send Nano to a reddit user or an address 'receive' - Receive all pending transactions (if autoreceive is set to 'no') 'balance' or 'address' - Retrieve your account balance.
 Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'auto_receive <yes/no>' - (default 'yes') Automatically pockets transactions.
-Checks every 12 seconds 'silence <yes/no>' - (disabled, default 'no') stops uncommanded notifications from the bot 'history' - (disabled) Grabs the last 20 records of your account history 'help' - Get this help message\n
+Checks every 12 seconds 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'history' - (disabled) Grabs the last 20 records of your account history 'private_key' - (disabled) Retrieve your account private key 'new_address' - (disabled) If you feel this address was compromised, create a new account and key 'help' - Get this help message